A Universal Formulation of Uncertainty Relation for Error and Disturbance

-To this map one can associate the interpretation that $p(m_{i}) = (M\!\rho)(m_{i})$ gives the probability distribution of possible measurement outcomes $m_{i}$ in the sample space $\Omega := \{ m_{1}, \dots, m_{N} \}$ of all the eigenvalues of $\hat M$ in accordance with the Born rule.
-Throughout this paper, the reader may safely assume that quantum measurement $M$ to be that of the familiar projection measurement without missing much of the essence of the subject, although our $M$ is by no means restricted to that particular class.
-In fact, the map $M$ should in general be regarded as completely independent from the physical observable one wishes to measure, which is required typically when one measures two distinct observables $A$ and $B$ with a single quantum measurement process $M$.
+to which, in accordance with the Born rule, one may associate the interpretation that $p(m_{i}) = (\Mrho)(m_{i})$ gives the probability distribution over the sample space $\Omega \defeq \{ m_{1}, \dots, m_{N} \}$ consisting of all the eigenvalues of $\hat{M}$.
+Throughout this paper, the reader may safely assume the quantum measurement $M$ to be of the form \eqref{def:projection_measurement} without missing much of the essence of the subject, although it is by no means restricted to that particular class; as is familiar, if one is to adopt the Kolmogorovian measure-theoretic formalism of probability, a quantum measurement admits a representation by a positive-operator valued measure (POVM).

-Analogously, the archetype of quantum processes we are interested in is the `wave-function collapse' which is usually associated with the projection measurement.
-This is characterized under the projection postulate \cite{Neumann_1932, Lueders_1951} such that the initial quantum state $|\psi\rangle$ over which the measurement of $\hat M$ is performed collapses to one of its eigenvectors $\vert m_{i}\rangle$ with probability $\lvert \langle m_{i} | \psi \rangle \rvert^{2}$.
-The projection postulate uniquely extends to mixed quantum states $\rho$ with the probability $p(m_{i})$ mentioned above, resulting in the affine map
+The archetype of the quantum processes of our interest is the `wave-function collapse', which is traditionally associated with the projection postulate \cite{Neumann_1932, Lueders_1951} given a projection measurement.
+For the projection measurement of $\hat{M}$, the postulate dictates that the initial quantum state collapse to one of its eigenvectors $\vert m_{i}\rangle$ with probability $\abs{ \langle m_{i} | \psi \rangle }^{2}$ upon measurement; this uniquely extends to mixed quantum states $\rho$, thereby resulting in an affine map

-from the quantum state space $Z(\mathcal{H})$ to itself.
-Again, throughout this paper, the reader may safely assume that the quantum process $\Theta$ to be that induced by the wave-function collapse, although our map $\Theta$ may describe state changes much more general than that.
+from the quantum-state space $\stspq{H}$ to itself.
+Again, the reader may assume the quantum process $\Theta$ to be of the form \eqref{def:collapse} induced by the wave-function collapse, although our map $\Theta$ may describe state changes much more general than that.